awslabs/soci-snapshotter/docs/getting-started.md

 ### Start soci-snapshotter

-First we need to start the snapshotter grpc service binary (`soci-snapshotter-grpc`).
-Here we start the binary in background and simply redirect logs to an arbitrary file:
+First we need to start the snapshotter grpc service by running the `soci-snapshotter-grpc` binary in background and simply redirecting logs to an arbitrary file:

 ```shell
 sudo soci-snapshotter-grpc &> ~/soci-snapshotter-logs &